Blind denoising diffusion models and the blessings of dimensionality: Empirical results on photographic images

-Figures \ref{fig:samples_celeba_1k} shows samples from both algorithms (see Figure~\ref{fig:samples_celeba_17k} for additional examples and Figure~\ref{fig:samples_bed} for LSUN samples).
-Surprisingly, samples generated by BDDMs appear to have higher visual quality than samples generated by the non-blind DDMs. \emph{This suggests that the distribution of BDDM samples is closer to the true image density than that of DDPM samples.}
+Figure \ref{fig:samples_celeba_1k} shows the output of both sampling algorithms (see Figures~\ref{fig:samples_celeba_17k} and \ref{fig:samples_celeba_100} for additional examples and Figure~\ref{fig:samples_bed} for LSUN samples).
+Surprisingly, {samples generated by BDDMs appear to have higher visual quality than samples generated by the non-blind DDMs}.
+This is while the two models have the same denoising performance as shown in Figure~\ref{fig:psnrs}.
+Nevertheless BDDM samples appear to be drawn from a distribution more similar to the underlying true density than DDPM samples. \emph{This suggests that the differences are due to the sampling algorithms.}

-We hypothesize that using non-blind models in a backward process with an explicit schedule incurs a mismatch error: the ``true" noise level on the image diverges from the noise level dictated by the schedule of the algorithm.
-Figure~\ref{fig:mismatch_error_celeba} illustrates the nature of the mismatch error in one-shot denoising in a non-blind model.
+We hypothesize that using non-blind model in a reverse process with an explicit schedule incurs a mismatch error: { the noise level most consistent with the image (the ML estimate) diverges from the noise level dictated by the schedule of the algorithm.} Figure~\ref{fig:mismatch_error_celeba} illustrates the nature of the mismatch error in one-shot denoising in a non-blind model.
 Each plot shows the mean-squared error (MSE) between denoised and clean images, as a function of the second argument.
-MSE is lowest when the second argument is equal to the ``true" noise level, $\sigma = \sigma^\star$.
-If the argument $\sigma$ is too small, the denoised image is noisier than that of the correct denoiser; too large, and the image is more blurred than that of the correct denoiser.
+MSE is lowest when $\sigma = \sigma^\star$.
+If $\sigma$ is too small, the denoised image is still noisy; too large, and it looks blurry.

-To quantify the mismatch in the DDPM backward sampling process, we train a separate small neural network to estimate {the} noise level {of an image---a much simpler task than denoising}.
-Figure~\ref{fig:noise-estimator-model} in the appendix shows that this network produces highly accurate estimates of noise level, confirming the concentration of the likelihood.
-We can use this network to estimate the true noise level of the intermediate samples generated by DDPM, and compare them to the $\sigma$ imposed by the schedule.
+To quantify the mismatch in the DDPM backward sampling process, we train a separate small neural network to estimate noise level.
+Figure~\ref{fig:noise-estimator-model} in the appendix shows that this model can nearly perfectly estimate the noise level.
+We now use this model to measure the true noise level of the intermediate samples generated by DDPM, and compare them to the $\sigma$ imposed by the schedule.
+Figure~\ref{fig:mismatch_schedule} shows that scheduled noise levels systematically fall behind the true $\sigma$ value.
+This suggests that the low quality of the samples in Figures~\ref{fig:samples_celeba_1k}, \ref{fig:samples_celeba_17k}, and \ref{fig:samples_bed} result from a mismatch error in which $\sigma_t > \sigma^\star$ along the trajectory.
+Per the rightmost plot in Figure~\ref{fig:mismatch_schedule}, this same noise estimator model shows that {BDDMs precisely track the implicit schedule of the reverse process}.